betagouv/pass-culture-shared/_README.md

 export default rootReducer
 ```

-And in your rootSaga in sagas/index.js:
+And in your rootSagas in sagas/index.js:

 ```javascript
 import { watchDataActions } from 'pass-culture-shared'